🌙 Why Pauses Often Feel Unused

 Encourages presence

-Mindful breathing slows the rush of the day, helping you notice life instead of speeding past it.
+Mindful breathing slows the pace of the day just enough to notice it.

-Even two quiet minutes of intentional breathing can shift the entire tone of your day—often more than you expect.
+Even two quiet minutes can shift the tone of an entire day — often more than expected.

 🕯️ How to Practice Mindful Breathing in Pauses